kadimisetty/MakerBadges/README.markdown

 # Maker Badges
 "Maker" themed icon badges for stickers, iron-ons etc.

 ## Badges
 ![Screenshot](https://raw.github.com/kadimisetty/MakerBadges/master/src/IconFrame%20copy.sketch/QuickLook/Thumbnail.png?raw=true)

 This image is a low resolution preview of a work in progress.
-Please access the source for full reolution and higher quality.
+Access the source for a vector image.

 ### Listed in order of appearance
 - Basic Badge